shrideio/shoebox/README.md

 > IMPORTANT: Adjust the actions accordingly if the DNS provider is not Cloudflare.

-Login to [Cloudflare](https://dash.cloudflare.com/login), click on your domain name, and then navigate to the `DNS` menu.
+Login to [Cloudflare](https://dash.cloudflare.com/login), click on your domain name and then navigate to the `DNS` menu.
 Click the [+Add record] button to open the record input form.

 Create _CNAME_ aliases (bolded) for the following subdomains: